hazelcast/hazelcast-nodejs-client/README.md

 ## 5.7.
 Enabling Client TLS/SSL

 You can use TLS/SSL to secure the connection between the clients and members.
-If you want TLS/SSL enabled for the client-cluster connection, you should set an SSL configuration.
+If you want to enable TLS/SSL for the client-cluster connection, you should set an SSL configuration.
 Please see [TLS/SSL section](#1-tlsssl).

 As explained in the [TLS/SSL section](#1-tlsssl), Hazelcast members have key stores used to identify themselves (to other members) and Hazelcast Node.js clients have certificate authorities used to define which members they can trust.
-Hazelcast has the mutual authentication feature which allows the Node.js clients also to have their private keys and public certificates and members to have their certificate authorities so that the members can know which clients they can trust.
-Please see the [Mutual Authentication section](#13-mutual-authentication).
+Hazelcast has the mutual authentication feature which allows the Node.js clients also to have their private keys and public certificates, and members to have their certificate authorities so that the members can know which clients they can trust.
+See the [Mutual Authentication section](#13-mutual-authentication).

 ## 5.8.
 Enabling Hazelcast Cloud Discovery

-The purpose of Hazelcast Cloud Discovery is to provide clients to use IP addresses provided by `hazelcast orchestrator`.
+The purpose of Hazelcast Cloud Discovery is to provide the clients to use IP addresses provided by `hazelcast orchestrator`.
 To enable Hazelcast Cloud Discovery, specify a token for the `discoveryToken` field and set the `enabled` field to `true`.

 The following are example configurations.